Ckath/k88/README.md

 - SSL (and only SSL connections will work)

 ### modules
-an ever incomplete list of the funcitonality provided through modules:
+an ever incomplete list of the functionality provided through modules:
 - ddg search (shoddy instant result api)
 - wolfram alpha
 - markov posting (learns on every channel its enabled on)